amos6224/terraform-elk/README.md

 * install [Terraform](https://www.terraform.io/) and add it to your PATH.
 * clone this repo.

+## Multi AZ

+For Multi AZ see this [branch](https://github.com/nadnerb/aws-elasticsearch-cluster/tree/multiaz).
+Be aware, it does not use elasticsearch shard allocation awareness so there is currently no guarantee of ensuring an index has complete data if an AZ goes down.

 ## Configuration

 Create a configuration file such as `~/.aws/default.tfvars` which includes: